ManojModhale/CODSOFT-JAVA-Task1-Number_Game/README.md

 # CODSOFT-JAVA-Task1-Number_Game
-To Understand this repository Please read "READMe.md" file.
+To Understand this repository Please read "READMe.md" file. this is eclipse Java Project Structure,so Java files are in src folder.<br>

 In this repository, I have posted task-1 that I have completed during my internship at "CodSoft".  <br>